 Thanks to the folks at Sunsweet for sponsoring this post!
 All opinions are my own, as always.

 I don’t know about you, but I always have a snack bar or two hiding in my purse.
 I never want to be on the go, hangry, and without fuel!
-Why not make your own healthy energy bars?
+Why not make your own prune-and-nut bars?
 These vegan protein bars are so easy to make.